Google Material Theme redesign of Play Store rolling out - 9to5Google

 Update 6/6: Version 15.2.38 of the Play Store is rolling out and re-enables the Material Theme redesign after the previous build disabled it for users that sideloaded.
 We naturally received this update in the background on two Pixel devices this evening, with the new design live after the install completed.

-Additionally, after sideloading the APK (coming soon) onto another phone, closing Google Play from the Recents multitasking view automatically loaded the Material Theme.
+Additionally, after sideloading the APK onto another phone, closing Google Play from the Recents multitasking view should automatically load the Material Theme.

+Update 6/11: Google Play 15.3.14 is beginning to roll out and — like before — disables the Material Theme.
+This is surprising as most users have reported wider availability and solid performance from the redesign.

 Dylan contributed to this article